 - Artist: Christopher Denny

-- Album: Bermuda Highway
+- From: Bermuda Highway

 The original version of "Bermuda Highway" is almost casual, like a daydream.
 Denny and Malone intensify its colors: Malone's keyboards roll out like the road Denny walks along, and as the singer moves through the song, his harmonica adding light and shade, My Morning Jacket frontman Jim James' words bring Denny's own life into focus.
 "I fell asleep in a dirty basement, snoozing in the cobwebs and the cement," he moans, pulling out the phrases like memories he'd like to put aside but needs to keep.
 The voice — strong again, stronger than it's ever been — builds the story note by note and step by step.